dbdesign-students-spring2024/5-database-design-Ol1viaWang/README.md

 | 3             | 23.02.21 | 2            | Python and pandas               | 3          | Dümmlers Chapter 14 |
 | ...           | ...      | ...          | ...                             | ...        | ...                 |

-Assignment_id is the primary key for assignments table.
+Assignment_id is the primary key for the assignments table.
 Professor_id and section_id are the foreign keys here, refering to the professors table and sections table respectively.
 Professors give assignments, with due dates that are specific to the section of the course.
 Different assignment will have different topics and relevant readings.

 6. One table for grades